kevin36524/ChatGPTMail/README.md

 # ChatGPT Yahoo Mail Chrome extension

-A browser extension to help compose and consume Mails with ChatGPT supports Chrome/Edge/Firefox
+A browser extension to help compose and consume Mails with ChatGPT.

+Check out the video [here](https://youtu.be/O5Q2TXEfZJo)

 ## Features
 - Compose emails based on a subject: Simply type in a subject and the extension will generate a draft email for you based on that subject.